Back home

 Contact the Record Plant archive

-Know something about the Record Plant's history that isn't documented here?
-Have a photograph, a session log, a recording, or a story from the Record Plant Sausalito?
-We want to hear from you.
-Write to studio@2200studios.us.
+If you know something about the Record Plant's history that isn't documented here — a photograph, a session log, a recording, or a story — write to studio@2200studios.us.